wechicken456/nightmare/modules/33-custom_misc_heap/csaw17_minesweeper/readme.md

         printMaybe?(parm0,arg1,arg2,arg3);
 ```

-It will allow us to print the data a board that we initialize.
+It will allow us to print the data of a board that we initialize.
 We will use this for an infoleak later.

 #### Custom Malloc